 Unexcused absences are those that do not fall into the circumstances listed above.
 Arriving late 10 minutes or more from the start of daily class or 20 minutes for a blocked class will be recorded as an absence (10 minutes for all half day or Friday classes).
-Leaving more than 30 minutes from end of class will be recorded as an absence.
+Leaving class early will be recorded as an absence.